Monopoly: Characteristics

 Market power can be estimated with Lerner index.
 High profit margins might be caused by different factors, such as risk premiums or monopoly profits.

-Monopolies can cause corruption or political bias.
+Monopolies can cause corruption or political bias and reduce labor share.

 Sources of monopoly power

 Monopolies derive their market power from barriers to entry – circumstances that prevent or greatly impede a potential competitor's ability to compete in a market.
 There are three major types of barriers to entry: economic, legal, and deliberate.